CCheukKa/CCheukKa/Journal.md

 ### 07-12-2022
 #### Complex Analysis and Differential Equations final
 > The [midterm](#complex-analysis-and-differential-equations-midterm) for this course is absolutely ridiculous with its recycling of old questions, and I'm not very pleased to say that the final is not much different.
 I don't believe any single one question was new, not even a single number changed I don't believe.
 Utter absurdity.
 It's like why even have a normal cheat sheet anymore if a copy of the past paper answer would work just fine, if not better?
 I seriously do not understand the rationale behind this for whoever set the papers.

+### 09-12-2022
+#### Programming final
+> Holy shit this exam was quite the insanity.
+First off, its length is quite ridiculous.
+Of all past papers, the longest ones are at most 14 pages long, but this exam is 22 pages long.
+22 pages in only 2 hours!
+I barely managed to finish the paper at all; double-checking was completely out of the question.
+I have already voiced my hatred for *C* [before](#programming-midterm), and a programming exam on paper is among the most idiotic things on the face of this planet.
+Programming is about problem solving, not memorising syntax and shit.
+I guess this paper did lean more heavily on the problem solving side, and by that I mean the problems are rather brutal, magnitudes more than those in past papers.
+I guess this was not the main point of absurdity either.
+The real royal pain are the fill-in-the-blank questions.
+They asked us to fill in the blanks among statements and shit.
+It is basically a guessing game at best.
+Seriously, who thought these questions types were acceptable?
+It takes a long of time and effort trying to decipher what the setter's code was trying to achieve with all the most crucial parts being blanks.
+Can you imagine if maths exams did shit like this?
+And the thing is, half of the time, the code and methods given are of the weirdest approaches.
+Definitely not what the sane would do.
+For the love of god just let me use my own approaches.
+Granted, these questions only account for a relatively small part of the paper, but they are still very much time-consuming.
+> I would say I did quite well.
+I mean at least I finished, which, from what I've heard, is not what most can say.
+Although I was unable to double-check, and I definitely utterly needed to do so, considering the kinds of careless mistakes I apparently so enjoy making.
+And considering I still had 2 whole questions (the hardest ones, might I add) to go when there was only 30 minutes left, I really can't be so certain my code would work at all.
+Logic errors and shit plague me as is without me having to code with pen and paper, and one can only imagine what horrors lay await amongst the graphite.
+Either way, I am very glad I am completely done with *C* in the foreseeable future.
+I wish you burn in programming language hell and die a horribly painful death.
+Amen.